rombrew/phobia/doc/InputPulseWidth.md

 ```

 **WARNING**: Refer to your hardware manual or look into `src/hal/hw/...`
-directory to find out actual pin mapping on your port.
+directory to find out actual pin mapping and voltage levels of your port.

 ## Configuration

-First you need to enable the appropriate mode of the PPM interface.
+First you need to enable the appropriate mode of the PPM interface in HAL.

 	(pmc) reg hal.PPM_mode 1